kaleFruit/RoboticsSoln/README.md

 * Sensor Manager: Connects to sensors asychronously and uses a custom ROS 2 service.
 * Client: Subscribes to sensor data and publishes it to a topic at 500Hz using a custom message to differentiate the sensors.

-The asynchronous data handling reduces latency and maintains 500Hz publishing with the most recent.
+The asynchronous data handling helps reduce latency and maintains 500Hz publishing with recent data.

 ## Dependencies
 * ROS 2 Humble